Man steals unattended fire truck while crew responds to EMS call

 The suspect, Yassin A. Abdikadir, 25, was charged with one count of fourth-degree grand larceny and one count of criminal possession of stolen property, both of which are felonies.
 Misdemeanor changes include obstructing emergency medical services, reckless driving, and aggravated unlicensed operation of a motor vehicle.

 The DA’s office said Abdikadir was also charged in connection with another crime that occurred the night before.
 They allege he entered an Buffalo restaurant in the very early hours of Thursday morning, broke into a storage cabinet, and stole approximately 50 bottles of alcohol.
-This incident landed him two additional felony charges for burglary and grand larceny, as well as a misdemeanor criminal mischief charge.
+This incident landed him two additional felony charges for burglary and grand larceny and a misdemeanor criminal mischief charge.

 Abdikadir is scheduled to return to court on Friday, Aug.
 26. The DA’s office said he was released on his own recognizance because the charges are non-qualifying offenses for bail.